grnet/ganetimgr/README.md

 If you do not wish to use analytics, leave this file intact (it is commented with Django template comments).

-Set your prefered (we use piwik) analytics inclussion script in templates/analytics.html:
+Set your preferred (we use piwik) analytics inclusion script in templates/analytics.html:
 Eg.
 ```javascript
 <!-- Piwik -->